The best MongoDB GUIs in 2024

 Out of all MongoDB GUIs, Studio 3T provides the most ways to query your database.
 You can query using:

-1. SQL queries: Query MongoDB using the SQL query language (super cool!)
+• SQL queries: Query MongoDB using the SQL query language, where Studio 3T transpiles the query into the equivalent MongoDB query (super cool!)

-2. The mongo shell: Built-in IntelliShell technology that provides robust autocomplete features
+• The mongo shell: Built-in IntelliShell technology that provides robust autocomplete features.

-3. The Aggregation Editor: For building up complicated queries
+• The Aggregation Editor for building up complicated queries.

-4. The Visual Query Builder: A drag-and-drop editor for building out queries (fun fact: can be used side-by-side with IntelliShell)
+• The Visual Query Builder—a drag-and-drop editor for building out queries (which you can use side-by-side with IntelliShell)

-Given this volume of query methods (including less “technical” ones), Studio 3T is usable for anyone, no matter their familiarity with document-based databases, query languages, or command lines.
+The number of query methods to choose from (including less “technical” ones) makes Studio 3T usable for anyone, no matter their familiarity with document-based databases, query languages, or command lines.

 MongoDB Atlas

-• Realm: It lets you connect your data to mobile apps, websites, and services with fully managed services and APIs.
+• Realm: Atlas lets you connect your data to mobile apps, websites, and services with fully managed services and APIs.

 • Charts: It is a data visualization tool that lets you create, share and embed visualizations from real-time data.